falusi94/leltar/README.md

 # README

 Simple inventory management system built on Ruby on Rails.
-It can easily manage separated faculties (called groups), search using elastic search, export using ransack, import from google sheets, and has some basic status report.
+It can easily manage separated faculties (called groups), export using ransack, import from google sheets, and has some basic status report.

 **Disclaimer**: this is an abandoned project w/o any vision, so I decided to get it into shape & convert it to a playground.

 ## System requirements
 * Ruby 2.5.7 ([asdf-vm](https://asdf-vm.com/#/core-manage-asdf-vm) and [asdf-ruby](https://github.com/asdf-vm/asdf-ruby))
 * PostgreSQL
-* Elasticsearch for searchkick

 OR